Josefinekihlstrom/LauraDay/README.md

     - Bag total.
     - Delivery cost.
     - Grand total.
-    - A button with the text of 'Keep Shopping' that links to the all Products page.
+    - A button with the text of 'Keep Shopping' that links to the 'All Products' page.
     - A button with the text of 'Checkout' that links to the checkout page.

 ### Checkout page
 The checkout page contains the following:
 - A heading text of 'Checkout'.
 - A section with a form for the user to fill in the shipping and card details.
-- A section with a order summary including:
+- A section with an order summary including:
     - Qty of total items in the bag.
     - Product images.
     - Name of the products.